memfault/interrupt/_drafts/i2c-overview.md

 If the line stays permanently low, time to check the pull-ups (see the "Line Pull-Up" section below).
-Otherwise, the I2C peripheral in your MCU is likely misconfigured.
+If the lines stay high, the I2C peripheral in your MCU is likely misconfigured.
 Check the code again:
 1. Are you checking the return value of the I2C initialization and read/write functions?
 Some peripheral configurations are invalid and will emit errors.